Volunteer at Our Shelter

 - Minimum age to work directly with animals: 18 years old

-- All volunteers must submit appropriate application online and may be required to interview
+- All volunteers must submit the appropriate application online

 - All traditional volunteers are required to attend New Volunteer Orientation & Training at the Sharonville Humane Center, including animal handler training